JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Hiranyakesin_2_5.md

 6\.
 With the Vapâ<i>s</i>rapa<i>s</i>î of Udumbara wood he roasts the omentum; with spits of Udumbara wood the other (parts mentioned in Sûtra 5) separately.

 7\.
-After he has roasted them, and has sprinkled Â<i>g</i>ya over them, and has taken them from the fire, he sprinkles water round (the fire) from right to left, puts a piece of Udumbara wood on (the fire), and sacrifices with a Darvi spoon of Udumbara wood the omentum, spreading under and sprinkling over it (Â<i>g</i>ya), with (the verse), ‘Carry the omentum, _G_âtavedas, to the Fathers, where thou knowest them resting afar.
+After he has roasted them, and has sprinkled Â<i>g</i>ya over them, and has taken them from the fire, he sprinkles water round (the fire) from right to left, puts a piece of Udumbara wood on (the fire), and sacrifices with a Darvi spoon of Udumbara wood the omentum, spreading under and sprinkling over it (Â<i>g</i>ya), with (the verse), ‘Carry the omentum, <i>G</i>âtavedas, to the Fathers, where thou knowest them resting afar.
 May streams of fat flow to them; may their wishes with all their desires be fulfilled.
 Svadhâ!
 Adoration!’

 8\. [^692] He sacrifices the omentum entirely.
 The other parts (Sûtra 5) he should offer to the Brâhma<i>n</i>as and should feed them (with those parts of the cow).